Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 Venezia Unica City Pass – A tourist card that includes access to a wide range of monuments and museums in Venice (Doge’s Palace, La Fenice Opera House, churches, museums) and public transport.
 The price varies depending on how many sights you choose, where you plan to use public transport and how old you are.

 Ticket to Piazzale Ducale – The queues for the Doge’s Palace are long.
-That’s why it’s better to buy a ticket in advance so you don’t get a dent on the spot.
+That’s why it’s better to buy a ticket in advance so you don’t waste time in a long queue.
 The ticket is also valid for the Museo Correr, the National Archaeological Museum and the National Library of Marciana.

-These were our 33 tips for the most beautiful places and the best things to do in Venice.
+These were our 30 tips for the most beautiful places and sights to visit in Venice.
 Do you have a question?
 We’ll be happy to answer it in the comments below.
 Have a safe journey!

 More information about Italy

-VENICE: In this article about parking in Venice, you will learn everything you need to know about parking if you are driving.
+In the article about parking in Venice, you will learn everything you need to know about parking if you are driving.
+We have also prepared a detailed guide to transport in Venice.

 VERONA: Check out the best places to visit in Verona (including useful information on entrance fees and opening times).
 Also included is a guide with additional tips (transport, accommodation, food, Verona Card).
 The Verona in a day itinerary will help you plan your route.